USA: (619) 572-8981

 About Dr Manuel Gutierrez Romero

-Dr. Manuel Gutiérrez Romero came from a family of doctors.
+Cosmetic Surgery in Mexico - Dr. Gutierrez Romero came from a family of doctors.
 His father was a professor at the UABC medical school for 25 years in the area of infectious disease.
 His mother is a M.D. in the area of family practice.
 The passion for medicine and patient care runs in the family, and because of this Dr. Gutierrez enrolled himself in medical school at the age of 18.
 At this time, he told himself – “Some day I will be a plastic and reconstructive surgeon”.

 Part of the evaluation is to look for previous abdominal operations or hernias.
 We also evaluate the different fat deposits, and discuss with the patient all of the advantages and disadvantages.